-Hindi Cells/ Sections / Departments and Hindi Officers of the banks may be redesignated as O.L.
+Hindi Cells/ Sections / Departments and Hindi Officers of the banks may be re-designated as O.L.
 Cells / Sections / Departments and O.L.
 Officers.

-17. Submission of quarterly progress reports and other reports
+17. Submission of Quarterly Progress Reports and other reports

-- a) Region-wise quarterly reports regarding the progressive use of Hindi should be submitted (in hard copy as well as floppy) to the Reserve Bank of India, Dept. of Banking Operations and Development, Central Office in the computerised proforma.
+- Region-wise quarterly reports regarding the progressive use of Hindi should be submitted (both in hard copy and soft copy form) to the Reserve Bank of India, Dept. of Banking Operations and Development, Central Office in the computerised proforma.
 However, the report pertaining to the Head Office of the bank should be sent to the Banking Division, Ministry of Finance, Govt. of India and a copy thereof may be endorsed to the DBOD, Central Office.
-The quarterly progress reports for the quarters ending March, June, September and December should be sent within six weeks following the quarter to which the reports relate.
-However, the annual report should be submitted to the Banking Divisions, Ministry of Finance, Govt. of India within a month after the completion of the year to which it relates. - b) Banks should incorporate the data relating to Head/Central Office in the report for the region in which it may be situated.
-Further the data, which is required to be furnished annually, should be incorporated in the reports for January-March quarter only. - c) Banks should exclude the letters sent in regional languages (i.e. other than Hindi and English) from the total number of letters sent by their offices/branches while reporting the same in Quarterly Progress Reports to be sent to the Reserve Bank. - d) Banks should take into account the data of correspondence as well as internal work of their computerised branches while arriving at consolidated figures of these items, as advised vide BC.55 dated 27.11.2000. - e) Banks should indicate the number of files opened during the respective quarter under the item regarding number of files in quarterly progress report.
+The quarterly progress reports for the quarters ending March, June, September and December should be submitted within six weeks from the expiry of the relative quarter.
+However, the annual report should be submitted to the Banking Division, Ministry of Finance, Govt. of India within a month from the expiry of the year to which it belongs. - b) Banks should include the data relating to Head/Central Office in the report for the Region in which it is situated.
+Further the data, which is required to be furnished annually, should be included in the reports furnished for January-March quarter only. - c) Banks should exclude the letters sent in regional languages (i.e. other than Hindi and English) from the total number of letters sent by their offices/branches while reporting the same in the Quarterly Progress Reports to be sent to RBI. - d) Banks should take into account the data pertaining to correspondence as well as internal work of their computerised branches while arriving at consolidated figures of these items, as advised by circular BC.55 dated November 27, 2000. - e) In the Quarterly Progress Report, banks should indicate the number of files opened during the relative quarter under the item concerning number of files.